 Why women and sales are a good fit

-According to recent research conducted by a third party vendor for Guardian Life2, of women who have considered a job in sales, 74 percent said they like the idea of making their own hours.
-Women juggle taking care of home, their families, their community and their work, so a culture that allows them to set their own hours and have a life outside of the office can be particularly appealing.
+According to a CNBC article detailing findings from a recent study of working women, 78% of women are seeking increased flexibility and 73% seeking career progression opportunities.
+2 Women juggle taking care of home, their families, their community and their work, so a culture that allows them to set their own hours and have a life outside of the office can be particularly appealing.
 Furthermore, women who are looking for a career with financial stability, a great salary and benefits don’t have to accept working on someone else’s schedule if they pivot to a sales career.

 What does a financial professional do?
 You help people to better plan their lives financially – to protect and grow their resources while achieving a more fulfilling life.
 That holds a lot of promise for you, too.